Patternslib/Patterns/README.md

 To run the tests in a browser, open the ``tests.html`` file in the browser of your choice.

+To run automated tests in a browser instead of the defaul headless browser, run the following command:

+    karma start webpack/karma.config.js --browsers=Chrome --single-run=false

 ### Check bundle sizes

 We added a webpack plugin which helps in analyzing bundle sizes.